automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 We did discover few issues around the responsiveness of the API, timeouts and overall our understanding of the limits of our API before production deploy was much better than if we had just relied on functional tests.

-That&#8217;s it for this one.
+That's it for this one.
 In case you found this useful, Do share with your friends or colleagues.
 Till next time!
 Cheers.